One great week of Albania travel experiences

 Discover the world heritage of Berat

 Opinions about Berat vary.
-I read in guidebooks about Berat being one of the highlights of every holiday in Albania.
+I read in guidebooks about Berat being one of the highlights of every Albania holiday.
 And I met other travelers saying: “It’s nothing special”.
 The truth is to find probably somewhere in between.

 Berat: Helpful people at the bus station